Home

 Chagos is a cruiser's heaven, but under careful watch of the British who administer this archipelago in the middle of the Indian Ocean.
 On the Chagos page you can find links to BIOT to learn about fees and the bureaucracy, plus some ideas of how to maximize your fun in Chagos while minimizing your impact on the environment.

-We spent almost 3 months in the Seychelles during the SE monsoon.
+Our two visits to the Seychelles during the SE monsoon totaled almost 4 months.
 While it wasn't nearly enough time, it was a good taste of what the islands offer cruisers in terms of anchorages, water activities and hiking.